 Since the energy sources are so high quality, your dog will have great energy from this nutritionally complete food.

-Nature Balance’s own nutritional experts created this recipe with proteins and nutrients that are complete and balanced.
+Nature Balance’s own nutritional experts created this recipe with protein content and nutrients that are complete and balanced.

 Your dog will experience lower residue poops while still maintaining the nutrition he needs to be healthy, energetic and playful.